Timnit Gebru: Awards and recognition

 Gebru, Buolamwini, and Inioluwa Deborah Raji won VentureBeat's 2019 AI Innovations Award in the category AI for Good for their research highlighting the significant problem of algorithmic bias in facial recognition.
 Gebru was named one of the world's 50 greatest leaders by Fortune in 2021.
 Gebru was included in a list of ten scientists who had had important roles in scientific developments in 2021 compiled by the scientific journal Nature.

 Gebru was named one of Time's most influential people of 2022.

+In 2023, Gebru was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Awards.
+She was awarded as recognition for her significant contributions to the field of ethical artificial intelligence.

+In November 2023, she was named to the BBC's 100 Women list as one of the world's inspiring and influential women.